 There was general enthusiasm from the research training community about the first edition of the Entering Research curriculum and specific feedback revealed that many of the activities were being used successfully with beginning graduate student researchers, not just undergraduate student researchers.
 From the feedback, it became clear that reorganizing the curriculum to provide more flexibility and support to users in identifying activities that would be most useful to their trainees would make it more accessible and customizable for practitioners.
 This feedback guided revision and development of the second edition of the curriculum.

-Funding to support revision and development of the second edition of Entering Research was provided as part of a National Institutes of Health grant to establish the National Research Mentoring Network (NIH U54RM13017; Burgess, Pfund, Okeyemi & Vishwanatha, Co-PIs) and by the UW-Madison Wisconsin Institute for Science Education and Community Engagement (WISCIENCE, formerly the Institute for Biology Education).
-A team of STEM research training practitioners and social scientists from across the country was assembled to contribute to and guide the development of the second edition (Branchaw, Butz and Smith, in press).
+Funding to support the revision and development of the second edition of Entering Research was provided as part of a National Institutes of Health grant to establish the National Research Mentoring Network (NIH U54RM13017; Burgess, Pfund, Okeyemi & Vishwanatha, Co-PIs) and by the UW-Madison Wisconsin Institute for Science Education and Community Engagement (WISCIENCE, formerly the Institute for Biology Education).
+A team of STEM research training practitioners and social scientists from across the country was assembled to contribute to and guide the development of the second edition (Branchaw, Butz and Smith, 2020).

 All of the original Entering Research activities were updated and many new activities were created for the second edition.
 To ground the curriculum in the literature, the Entering Research conceptual framework was developed from research on trainee development and was refined to maximize use by research training program directors by the development team.
 The conceptual framework allows training program directors to identify and select appropriate activities to use with their trainees based on need and career stage.
 The second edition was extensively pilot tested at training sites across the country (Branchaw, Butz and Smith, in review).

-In addition to the curriculum, a new learning assessment instrument (the Entering Research Learning Assessment, ERLA) to support research training program directors to measure their trainees’ learning gains was also developed and evidence of validity was collected (Butz and Branchaw, in preparation).
+In addition to the curriculum, a new learning assessment instrument (the Entering Research Learning Assessment, ERLA) to support research training program directors to measure their trainees’ learning gains was also developed and evidence of validity was collected (Butz and Branchaw, in review).
 The ERLA is available as part of the published curriculum from MacMillan and will soon be available on the CIMER Common Assessment Platform as part of the Entering Research project group.